mitsuki31/jmatrix/README.md

 > They are widely used in various fields, including mathematics, physics, computer science, and engineering.
 > Matrices provide a concise and organized way to represent and manipulate data.
 >
-> Refer to [:books: JMatrix Wikis][what-is-matrix], if want to know about matrix with simplified informations.
+> Refer to [:books: JMatrix Wiki][what-is-matrix], if want to know about matrix with simplified informations.
 </details>

 ---